 Venema also performed alongside several notable music figures, including the renowned violinist André Rieu, pianist Wibi Soerjadi, and Britain’s Got Talent winner Paul Potts.

 11. Barbara Butler

-Barbara Butler is another notable American female trumpet player who played with several professional orchestras, including Chicago’s Music of the Baroque, Chicago Chamber Musicians, and Eastman Brass.
+Another notable American female trumpet player who played with several professional orchestras — including Chicago’s Music of the Baroque, Chicago Chamber Musicians, and Eastman Brass — is Barbara Butler.

 12. Saskia Laroo